 One of the most refreshing ways to run is to do so outdoors.
-Whether it’s on a running track, along a road or sidewalk, or along a hiking trail, many running enthusiasts extol the virtues of outdoor running in comparison to simply running on a treadmill.
-The benefits of increased exposure to warm sunlight and fresh air can be mentally and physically reinvigorating, which is why neighborhood joggers are such a common sight.
 However, the consequence of outdoor running is exposure to the elements.
 A bit of road running can be pleasant during a sunny day but the mood can quickly turn sour if rain begins to fall.
-This is especially true with the popular pastime of trail running, where rain can potentially lead to debilitating injuries if a runner is ill-prepared.
 In order to mitigate the potential damage and discomfort that comes with running in the rain, many popular running shoes are designed with waterproof materials.
-However, this is only one part of the problem since the rest of a runner’s body is still exposed.
-As a solution, companies such as Mountain Hardware have designed waterproof running jackets like the Helium II, which provide excellent protection from wind chill and rain while storing easily and weighing very light.
+Also, waterproof running jackets such as Outdoor Research Helium II which provide excellent protection from wind chill and rain while storing easily and weighing very light.

 Customers who may be concerned about overheating while wearing this Outdoor Research product can take solace in the fact that it is so lightweight.
 The fact that it only weighs around 5 ½ ounces means that it manages to avoid the negative sensations otherwise associated with an article of clothing that lacks breathability.
 Simply put, this jacket wasn’t designed for providing airflow and doesn’t suffer from its exclusion.

 Customers who have purchased this Mountain Research windbreaker and left reviews online have stated that this is a comfortable option for runners, hikers, and casual walkers in environments with temperatures around 30 to 50 degrees Fahrenheit.